Station Area Plans

-RTD approved the construction of Phase 1 of the FasTracks North Metro Rail Line which includes three stations in Thornton.
-The North Metro Rail Line will provide the City of Thornton with a unique opportunity to redefine how we plan and develop new neighborhoods in close proximity to rail transit.
+RTD completed construction of Phase 1 of the FasTracks North Metro Rail Line which includes three stations in Thornton.
+Passenger service between Denver Union Station and the Eastlake at 124th Station will begin on September 21, 2020.
+The North Metro Rail Line provides the City of Thornton with a unique opportunity to redefine how we plan and develop new neighborhoods in close proximity to rail transit.
 To create a vision for how vibrant "transit-oriented" communities could be developed around these stations, the City has undergone a planning proces for the area around each station.
 The resulting "Station Area Master Plans" provide a planning framework for future development and redevelopment around these stations and act as a blueprint for the City to move forward with policy, regulatory and investment decisions for these areas.

 Station Area Master Plans

 The City has a master plan for each of the three currently approved FasTracks stations in Thornton, as well as a master plan for land around the station in Northglenn:

 - The 'Original Thornton at 88th Station Area Master Plan' was adopted on January 13, 2015 and focuses on the area around the future station at 88th Avenue and Welby Road.

 - The 'Thornton Crossroads at 104th Station Area Master Plan' was adopted on January 13, 2015 and focuses on the area around the future station at 104th Avenue and Colorado Boulevard.

 - The '2009 Eastlake Station Transit-Oriented Development Master Plan' (superseded) was adopted on February 24, 2009 and focuses on the area around the future Eastlake station at 124th Avenue.